fredvs/sdl2_pas/README.md

 _________________

-For source using BGABitmap, compile it with:
+For source using BGRABitmap, compile it with:

  cd /directory/of/sdl2_pas